The Seventh-day Adventist Hymnal

 What makes the Adventist hymnal unique?

 The Adventist hymnal is unique because many of its hymns emphasize the biblical truths that have been pivotal in the Adventist Church since its beginnings.
-Truths such as Jesus’ second coming, the judgment, the sanctuary, worldwide mission, and the Sabbath.
+Truths such as Jesus’ second coming, the judgment, the sanctuary, the worldwide mission, and the Sabbath.

 Two songs that emphasize the judgment are, “Cover with His Life” and “The Judgment Has Set,” which were written by an Adventist songwriter and composer, F. E. Belden.